MECH ENG 7050 - Sustainability & the Environment

 - Assessment must maintain academic standards.

 All assessment tasks are summative.
-There are five assignments, each worth 10% of the assessment and an open book exam worth 50%.
-All assignments are due by 5pm on the due date (typically Mondays).
+There are five assignments, worth either 10% or 15% of the total course mark and a closed book exam worth 40%.
 Details of each task are tabulated below.

 Due dates are provided as a guide only and may be subject to change.